 Getting help to recover from alcoholism can be difficult, but it is possible.
 You are not alone in your journey to recovery from alcohol abuse, and there are facilities in Washington state that can help you.

-Northpoint Evergreen Bellevue is committed to helping people and their families who suffer from addictions like alcoholism.
+Northpoint the Evergreen is committed to helping people and their families who suffer from addictions like alcoholism.
 You can read more on our website to determine if Evergreen Drug Rehab is a good fit for you, or see our other resources to determine if you or someone you love is an alcoholic.

 If you want to know if you or a loved one is suffering from alcoholism, try our Am I an Alcoholic?
 Quiz.